Sorry, you need to enable JavaScript to visit this website.

 Skills development in the new 'Vocational Training 4.0' Strategy

 According to the 'Vocational Training 4.0' Strategy ('Szakképzés 4.0' stratégia), adopted in 2019, there is a strong emphasis on the new competencies, required by the changing labour market.
 The most important thing is to have a complex problem solving skill but the role of critical thinking and creativity is also increasing.
-Also, there are new competencies' requirements in the labour market such as emotional intelligence and cognitive flexibility.
+Besides that, there are new competencies' requirements in the labour market such as emotional intelligence and cognitive flexibility.
 The main aim of the Strategy is to create a vocational education system that supplies the needs of the modern labour market.
 (For more information about the new vocational school system, please see sub-chapter 6.1.
 General Context)

 Information campaigns on VET programmes